Our local friend Clayton from Malta tells us about gay life in Malta and what it's like traveling as a gay family with children.

 I believe we have much more room for growth.
-We would like to see all businesses and organisations endorsing LGBTQ affirmative policies so that everyone can feel safe and accepted, without conditions.
+We would like to see all businesses and organizations endorsing LGBTQ affirmative policies so that everyone can feel safe and accepted, without conditions.

 Trans people in Malta, especially those who are still transitioning, often face a lot of awkward stares.
 This needs to change!
-More education, starting from a young age is needed on all gender identities, sexual orientations and gender expression.
+More education, starting from a young age is needed on all gender identities, sexual orientations, and gender expressions.

 Personally, I would like to see the drag culture in Malta grow to be more professional but this will require more resources to support young people interested in this field to get more training in the performing arts.

 Another dream of mine is to see an LGBTQ-run cafe that offers a performance space, a queer library, and a super friendly atmosphere that welcomes everybody.

 What do you think makes Malta one of the most gay friendly countries in the world?

 I would say that the Maltese, in general, are very friendly and don’t really care who you are and whom you are with, as long as you are respectful.